microbit-foundation/dev-docs/software/makecode.md

 ## Compiler

 MakeCode uses a built-in compiler to translate a project into a .hex file when you select **Download**.

 This has the advantage of not requiring an internet connection in order to code the micro:bit.
 Once the browser editor at [makecode.microbit.org](https://makecode.microbit.org) loads, it is cached on your computer.

-The MakeCode editors contain a copy of the micro:bit runtime [the DAL/CODAL]({{ "/software/runtime/" | relative_url }}) which the blocks and javascript APIs reference.
+The MakeCode editors contain a copy of the micro:bit runtime [the DAL/CODAL]({{ "/software/runtime/" | relative_url }}) which the blocks and JavaScript APIs reference.

 When you press **Download** the compiler converts the code into a machine readable [hex file format]({{ "/software/hex-format" | relative_url }}).